adityaraman27/flappy-game-ai/README.md

 * Real-time training visualization
 * Debugging and optimizing AI systems

 ##  Future Improvements

-* Ability to save and replay the best trained model
+* The ability to save and replay the best trained model
 * Sound effects and better UI
 * Optimization of training speed

 ##  Conclusion

-This project demonstrates how AI can learn complex behaviors through evolution rather than explicit programming.
-It highlights the power of combining machine learning with game development.
+This project has demonstrated how AI can be trained to perform complex behaviors using evolution instead of programming.
+The power of using machine learning and game development has been demonstrated.